IshaanAdarsh/Postgres-extension-tutorial/SGML/Sample-Ext.md

 ### Step 4: Create the Makefile
-Create a Makefile inside the extension directory.
+- Create a Makefile inside the extension directory.
 This file will define the build and installation instructions for the extension.
-For example, create a file named `Makefile` with the following contents:

 ```
 EXTENSION = pg_sample_ext